 Thermo Fisher Scientific (TMO) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the maker of scientific instrument and laboratory supplies had gained 3.69% over the past month.
-This has lagged the Medical sector's gain of 7.36% and the S&P 500's gain of 4.63% in that time.
+Coming into today, shares of the maker of scientific instrument and laboratory supplies had lost 2.91% in the past month.
+In that same time, the Medical sector lost 0.95%, while the S&P 500 lost 1.42%.

 Thermo Fisher Scientific will be looking to display strength as it nears its next earnings release, which is expected to be April 28, 2022.
 On that day, Thermo Fisher Scientific is projected to report earnings of $6.20 per share, which would represent a year-over-year decline of 14.01%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $10.63 billion, up 7.32% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $10.63 billion, up 7.32% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for Thermo Fisher Scientific.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for Thermo Fisher Scientific.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-Thermo Fisher Scientific is currently sporting a Zacks Rank of #3 (Hold).
+Thermo Fisher Scientific is holding a Zacks Rank of #3 (Hold) right now.

-Looking at its valuation, Thermo Fisher Scientific is holding a Forward P/E ratio of 25.35.
-This represents a discount compared to its industry's average Forward P/E of 32.4.
+Investors should also note Thermo Fisher Scientific's current valuation metrics, including its Forward P/E ratio of 25.4.
+For comparison, its industry has an average Forward P/E of 31.14, which means Thermo Fisher Scientific is trading at a discount to the group.

 The Medical - Instruments industry is part of the Medical sector.
-This group has a Zacks Industry Rank of 156, putting it in the bottom 39% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 159, which puts it in the bottom 38% of all 250+ industries.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.